 Alaunos Therapeutics to Report First Quarter 2023 Financial Results on May 10, 2023

-/EIN News/ -- HOUSTON, May 03, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. (“Alaunos” or the “Company”) (Nasdaq: TCRT), a leading T-cell receptor (TCR) cell therapy company advancing a clinical-stage pipeline of therapeutics for solid tumors, today announced that it will report financial results for the first quarter ended March 31, 2023, on Wednesday, May 10, 2023, before the open of U.S. markets.
+HOUSTON, May 03, 2023 (GLOBE NEWSWIRE) -- Alaunos Therapeutics, Inc. ("Alaunos" or the "Company") TCRT, a leading T-cell receptor (TCR) cell therapy company advancing a clinical-stage pipeline of therapeutics for solid tumors, today announced that it will report financial results for the first quarter ended March 31, 2023, on Wednesday, May 10, 2023, before the open of U.S. markets.
 Following the announcement, the Company will host a conference call and webcast at 9:00 a.m.
 ET to review the financial results and provide a corporate update.

 Register for the live webcast using the link here or by visiting the "Investors" section of the Alaunos website at www.alaunos.com.
 To participate via telephone, please register in advance at this link.
 Upon registration, all telephone participants will receive a confirmation email detailing how to join the conference call, including the dial-in number along with a unique passcode and registrant ID that can be used to access the call.
 The event will be archived on the Company's website for approximately 30 days after the call.